 Although presently vacant and closed to the public, the building is in excellent condition with much of its original fabric intact.
 The Friends of the 1799 Lazaretto, is now working to ensure the preservation, interpretation and adaptive re-use of this little known but important historical site.

 The Lazaretto is located at 99 Wanamaker Avenue (at 2nd Street), Essington, Pennsylvania.

-Event is on Saturday September from 10 AM -4 PM with an evening program starting at 7 PM
+Event was on Saturday September from 10 AM -4 PM with an evening program starting at 7 PM

 Confirmed, Programs, Guests and Presenters